Shaunyl/shauni/README.md

 Current version is **1.0.1 Alpha**

 ## **Changelog**
- Introduced Chain of Responsability pattern to cope with the filename building through wildcards
+ Introduced Chain of Responsability pattern to cope with the filename building through wildcards.
- Introduced a way to run jobs simultaneously on different servers/instances
+ Introduced a way to run jobs simultaneously on different servers/instances.
- Added parallism to the Export Command
+ Added parallism to the Export Command.
- Connection strings are now encrypted in the configuration file multidb.cry [not yet supported]
+ Added the property **database.timeout** to specify the timeout of database connections.<br/>
- New command **addcs** which let you add connection string to the encrypted file [alpha]
+ Up bounded the parameter **cluster**.<br/>

 ## **Issues & Improvements**<br/>
 Upper bound cluster parameter<br/>